-To turn on captions or subtitles while viewing a video, click the CC button in the player's bottom toolbar.
+To turn on (or turn off) captions or subtitles while viewing a video, click the CC button in the player's bottom toolbar.
 In the menu that appears, select the caption or subtitle track you’d like to see.

 We use Helvetica Neue with bold styling for captioning and subtitle display in the Vimeo player.
 The size of the font is responsive, meaning it will adjust per the size of your browser window.

 ⚠️Note: Video creators upload captions and subtitles to their videos.
 If you do not see your language, it probably means that the video has not yet been transcribed or translated.
 Feel free to contact the video creator directly to inquire.